-Organizations interested in serving as an official Scale Back Alabama weigh-in site, either open to the public or for its members only, should:
+Organizations interested in serving as an official Scale Back Alabama weigh-in site for next year’s contest, either open to the public or for its members only, should:

 - Be located in the state of Alabama.

 - Have at least 3 teams of 2 (and hopefully many more).

 - Designate a coordinator to run the challenge at their site.

 Your organization’s coordinator will need to email the following information to firstname.lastname@example.org:

 - Coordinator’s name and contact information (email and phone)

 Your coordinator will receive an email with the information needed to get started.
 All coordinators will receive a link to register online as an official Weigh-In Site, as well as a comprehensive Coordinators Toolkit.